pyvista/pyvista/CONTRIBUTING.rst

 `github-actions preview` on a pull request to preview documentation.
 But this command is only available for `@pyvista/developers <https://github.com/orgs/pyvista/teams/developers>`_ .
-In this situation, kindly request to comment command.
+In this situation, kindly request them to comment command.
 This process is essential to safeguard the deployment site against potentially harmful commits.

 Branching Model
 ~~~~~~~~~~~~~~~